 Electric grinders are great for larger households and those that drink a lot of coffee daily.
 They’re also great for those with limited strength or mobility in their hands.
 Whichever you choose, we’re sure you’ll be happy with one of our choices.

 Our Picks for Best Manual Coffee Grinder

 The Hario uses ceramic burrs to grind the coffee beans.
 The ceramic burrs are easy to clean, don’t absorb flavors, and are incredibly durable.
 The grind is adjustable using preset steps from fine to coarse.
 This is the coffee grinder I personally use, and it’s consistently ground coffee for me for over 7 years.
-For me this is the best manual coffee grinder for french press and cold brew.
+For me this is the best manual coffee grinder for cold brew and french.

 This is a stainless steel grinder that uses ceramic burrs to grind the coffee.
 It has 36 preset grind settings.
 The craftsmanship is superb, this is a quality grinder through and through.
 The only drawback is its smaller capacity.
 The smaller capacity makes it ideal for travel however.
 This is the perfect coffee grinder to toss into an overnight bag or suitcase so you can enjoy excellent coffee on the go.